google-research/google-research/dual_pixels/README.md

 ```
 This has been tested with Python 3.

+## Continuous-valued Depth Maps

+The depth maps used in the paper and shared above are computed using plane sweep algorithm with 256 planes.
+Hence, the resulting depth maps are quantized to 256 levels.
+We also share continuous-valued depth maps corresponding to the [train](https://storage.googleapis.com/iccv2019-data/train_continuous_depth.tgz) and [test](https://storage.googleapis.com/iccv2019-data/test_continuous_depth.tgz) datasets.
+They use the same depth sampling as described in the [README](https://storage.googleapis.com/iccv2019-data/README.pdf) but are stored as floating point EXR images in the range \[0, 1\].
+These depth maps are computed by the algorithm described in [Taniai et. al., Continuous 3D Label Stereo Matching using
+Local Expansion Moves](https://taniai.space/projects/stereo/) where the matching cost is computed using VGG features as described in [Guo et. al., The Relightables:
+Volumetric Performance Capture of Humans with Realistic Relighting](https://augmentedperception.github.io/therelightables/).

 ## Android App to Capture Dual-pixel Data

 The app has been tested on the Google Pixel 3, Pixel 3 XL, Pixel 4 and Pixel 4 XL.